THE XMM-NEWTON ABC GUIDE, STREAMLINED

 You will likely find it useful to alias these environment variable resets in your login shell (.cshrc, .bashrc, etc.).

-By default, these tasks do not keep any intermediate files they generate.
-Emchain maintains the usual naming convention.
+By default, intermediate files that are generated are not kept.
 Emproc designates its output event files with "TimingEvts.ds".
-In any case, it is convenient to rename them something easy to type:
+It is convenient to rename them something easy to type:

 If you are likely to want to extract a background spectrum for your source, you will also need to consider the imaging event file.
 We might as well deal with that while we're here.
 Remember that whatever filtering is done on the timing event file must also be done on the image event file.